bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+            a) manage the computer's resources, such as the CPU, memory (RAM), disk drives, and externals like printers.

+            b) establish a user interface (GUI)

+            c) execute and provide services for applications software.

 2. Describe the job of the Scheduler in the OS in general.

+            Scheduler is a process amanager tha handles the removal of the running processes from process table of CPU and selecting another process based on the priority and its strategy such as blocking.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+            Round Robin method gives every process an equal amount of CPU power, which will give highly interactive (I/O-intenstive) processes will be scheduled no more frequently then the CPU-bound processes (less I/O-intensive).
+            MLFQ addresses this issue by assigning levels of priorities to each process, thus those which are I/O-intenstive processes, can stay in high priority, so that the response will be more prompt, while keeping less I/O intensive ones lower in the priority list and letting them remain in queue, rather than terminating them entirely.

 ## Programming Exercise: The Lambda School Shell (`lssh`)